project-regista/scout/README.md

 The currently supported resources are:

 Competitions:
-  - competition
+  - competition                : get information about a single competition
-  - competitions
+  - competitions               : get all the competitions
-  - competitions w/ seasons
+  - competitions w/ seasons    : get all the competitions w/ seasons included

+Countries:
+  - country                    : get information about a single country
+  - countries                  : get all the countries
+  - countries w/ competitions  : get all the countries w/ competitions included

 ## HOWTO: